 Men, Women, and Care Date Entry Internship (2019-2020)

 Date entry of social and demographic information drawn from the National Archives (Pin-26) as part of a European Research Council funded project.

 My research interests primarily lie in the late seventeenth century England and Europe.
 I have a particular interest in the Glorious Revolution, and the reigns King James II and King William III.

-Completed my BA in Leadership and Management at Anglea Ruskin University, graduating in 2014.
+I completed my BA in Leadership and Management at Anglea Ruskin University, graduating in 2014.

-Completed a MA in War and Strategy at the University of Leeds with my Dissertation of the English Plug Bayonet, graduating in 2018.
+I completed my MA in War and Strategy at the University of Leeds with my Dissertation of the English Plug Bayonet, graduating in 2018.

 - BA Leadership and Management

 - MA War and Strategy